prg-grp/website/_members/biagiola.md

 publications: 'author^=*Biagiola'

 teaser: >
-    I am a PostDoctoral researcher at the Software Institute at Università della Svizzera italiana (USI) in Lugano, Switzerland.
+    I am a PostDoctoral researcher at the Programming Group at the University of St. Gallen, Switzerland.
-    I am working under the supervision of Paolo Tonella on the Precrime ERC Advanced Grant project.
+    Before that, I was a PostDoctoral researcher at the Software Institute at Università della Svizzera italiana (USI) in Lugano, Switzerland where I was working under the supervision of Paolo Tonella on the Precrime ERC Advanced Grant project.
-    I obtained by Ph.D. from Università degli studi di Genova, Genova, Italy, in a joint collaboration with Fondazione Bruno Kessler in Trento, Italy, under the supervision of Paolo Tonella and Filippo Ricca.

 profile:
     name: Dr. Matteo Biagiola